mcwg/mcwg.github.io/resourcesSingle8e/sec2-1/index.md

 Great way to figure out if your students need some review before you get to this section.

+NOTE: TWO CTs for this section are good (slopes)

 (USE CTs from precalc and algebra???)

 ### Coreq worksheets